DISCOVER A CAREER OF SERVICE, DISCOVER CORECIVIC!

 When you join our health services team as a provider, nurse, or mental health professional, you are able to focus on what led you into health care to begin with – providing quality, patient centered care while building a successful career.

-At CoreCivic, our mental health teams make lasting changes in the lives of offenders, as we set the standards of care in the industry.
+At CoreCivic, our Mental Health teams make lasting changes in the lives of offenders, as we set the standards of care in the industry.
 This is your opportunity to make a satisfying career even more rewarding.
-CoreCivic is currently seeking licensed professional counselors or licensed clinical social workers who have a passion for providing the highest quality care in an institutional setting.
-In some areas, these professions are also referred to as a mental health therapist, mental health counselor, or psychology associate.
-In our organization, these professionals are placed in the position of Mental Health Coordinator to plan and provide clinical mental health services of a non-medical nature in the facility.
-As mid-level managers, they may coordinate and direct activities of other personnel engaged in providing mental health services to inmates/residents.
+CoreCivic is currently seeking Treatment Managers who have a passion for providing the highest quality care in a prison setting.
+The Treatment Manager provides leadership, supervision, oversight and vision for the mental health clinical program.
+Selects and supervises qualified counseling staff who provide counseling services, and assist in the overall operation of the program.

 More about CoreCivic!